educational-technology-collective/morf/docs/documentation/README.md

 + If `extract_course()` is used, data for an individual course is mounted to `/input/`, and the Docker image is `run` once for each course.
 The Docker image is expected to write a single .csv file to `/output/` with a set of features for every user for every session of the course.
 The CSV should contain columns for both 'session' and 'user'.
 MORF will aggregate and persist the features for each course internally (all your image needs to do is write them to the `/output` directory).
 + If `extract_session()` is used, data for an individual session of a course is mounted to `/input/`, and the Docker image is `run` once for each session of each course The Docker image is expected to write a single .csv file to `/output/` with a set of features for every user in that session.
 MORF will aggregate and persist the features for each session internally (all your image needs to do is write them to the `/output` directory).

-Note that there is no `extract_holdout_course()` function because there is only one session per course.
+Note that there is no `extract_holdout_course()` function because there is only one session per course; this would be equivalent to using `extract_holdout_session()`.

 All feature extraction functions expect the Docker image to write individual `.csv` files to `/output` at the level of aggregation of the `extract` function used: `extract_all()` should write a a single *user x feature* .csv file to `/output/`; `extract_course()` should write one *user x feature* .csv array for each course; `extract_session()` should write one *user x feature* .csv array for each session of each course.

-The complete specifications for the `/input/` directory structure are in shown in `documentation/input-output/README.md`.
-The full set of `docker run` parameters used to call the image are demonstrated in .
+The complete specifications for the `/input/` directory structure are in shown in the input-output documentation below.
+The full set of `docker run` parameters used to call the image are demonstrated in the docker section below.

 If your workflow does not conform to the expected input/output protocol, no data will be returned and the job will be cancelled.